juztcode/simple-angular-jwt-auth/README.md

 Simple-angular-jwt-auth is a library that can be used to implement authentication workflow of your angular 5+ application.
 This library uses HttpClient to send http requests.

-*For the changes introduced in this release please refer the changes section*
+>Note: For the changes introduced in this release please refer the [New features and changes]() section

 Click [here](https://embed.plnkr.co/qstWVYDhzfY4L4YF5Pxp?p=preview) to find a working demo.